HTML Widget

 Let's build and execute the “HTMLWidgetDef” example

-• Drag a “BootstrapGrid, HTML widget, Label, and Submit” control to the canvas and arrange them as shown below.
+• Drag a “BootstrapGrid, HTML widget, Label, and Submit” control onto the canvas and arrange them as shown below.

 • Double-click the “HTML Widget” to configure the “Settings” properties.
-A pop-up window is displayed for configuration.
-Provide the control name.
-Use the rich text toolbar features to provide the HTML content.
-You may use the checkbox to hide the control during runtime.
+A pop-up window appears for configuration.
+Enter the control name.
+Use the rich text toolbar to enter the HTML content.
+You may select the checkbox to hide the control at runtime.
 Click the Save button.

 • Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form instance.
+Select Actions > Create Form Instance from the menu.
+Generate a new Form instance and select the check box to edit it.

 • The Form is displayed to the user below.

-• The HTML code sample is included here for reference.
+• The HTML code sample is provided here for reference.

 <!DOCTYPE html>